Soph0102/GEN711_Final_Project/README.md

 ## Background
--Data was borrowed from a grad student by Kaleb
+-Data was borrowed from a grad student by Kaleb this data is formated in
   - Illumina Hi Seq 2500
   - Paried end reads
   - 250 bp sequencing reads
   - 20 samples total
 - Two collection method
   -  one where the duckweed was skimmed  from the top of the pond
   - one where there was no skimming was used sample was directly taken from the pond